otterscan/otterscan/README.md

 https://user-images.githubusercontent.com/28685/124196700-4fe71200-daa3-11eb-912c-b66494fe4b23.mov

+## Documentation

+> 💡 For install instructions and a lot more, please take a look at our official documentation: [The Otterscan Book](https://docs.otterscan.io/)!

 ## What?

-This is an Ethereum block explorer designed to be run locally with an archive node companion, more specifically, with [Erigon](https://github.com/ledgerwatch/erigon).
+This is an Ethereum block explorer designed to be run locally with an archive node companion, more specifically, with [Erigon](https://github.com/erigontech/erigon).

 This approach brings many advantages, as follows.